- Benefits of Certification

 - A2: Single certification; variable four-year audit cycle (in years 2, 3 and 4, the operator is required to submit a sworn declaration that the facility continues to comply with CanadaGAP program requirements.
 The declaration is accompanied by a self-assessment checklist that is reviewed by the certification body and a random audit program.
 If selected for a random audit, the scheduled audit date will be extended to four years from the random audit date, which could result in audit cost savings); designed to meet Canadian government requirements

 - A3: Group certification; three-year audit cycle; developed based on GLOBALG.A.P.’s group certification scheme

 The GFSI-benchmarked options (B and C) require annual audits and are recognized globally.

 Why Work With NSF?

-NSF International is the leading global certifier to GFSI benchmarked standards, with exceptional technical expertise, consistently calibrated auditors and ample capacity for a timely path to certification.
-Backed by nearly 70 years of food safety expertise and a current average of 35,000 GFSI certification audits performed annually, we enable companies around the globe to demonstrate compliance with the most recognized food safety standards in the world.
+NSF companies are the leading global certifiers of GFSI benchmarked standards, with exceptional technical expertise, consistently calibrated auditors and ample capacity for a timely path to certification.
+Backed by more than 70 years of food safety expertise and a current average of 35,000 GFSI certification audits performed annually, we enable companies around the globe to demonstrate compliance with the most recognized food safety standards in the world.

 NSF Canada Agricultural Certification Company is one of only a few organizations accredited to certify to CanadaGAP.
 Our network of highly skilled and experienced auditors helps organizations of all sizes implement complex food safety solutions.